Graduate Student Research in Surveillance and Privacy Issues

 Smith Oduro Marfo (PhD 2021) “Surveillance for Development: Debating Citizen Identification Systems in Ghana.”

 Jesse Gordon (MA 2019) “When Data Crimes are Real Crimes: Voter Surveillance and the Cambridge Analytica Conflict”

 Lauren Yawney (MA, 2018) “Understanding the Micro in Micro-targeting: An Analysis of the 2018 Ontario Provincial Election”

 Adam Molnar (PhD, 2014): “In the Shadow of Spectacle: Security and Policing Legacies of the Vancouver 2010 Olympics” (Adam took up a tenure-track position at Deakin University in Australia in 2014)

 Christopher Parsons (PhD, 2013): “The Politics of Deep Packet Inspection: What Drives Surveillance by Internet Service Providers?”
 (Chris now has a post-doctoral position at the Citizen Lab at the Munk Center, University of Toronto)

 Pablo Ouziel (MA, 2009): “The Spanish National Identity Card: Historical Legacies and Contemporary Surveillance” (Pablo is now studying for his PhD within the UVic Department of Political Science)

-Other students have written theses on: identity cards, the Canadian enhanced drivers license, ID scanning in bars, aboriginal health databases, online advertising and surveillance, human resources databases, and other topics.
+Other students have written theses on: identity cards, the Canadian enhanced drivers license, ID scanning in bars, aboriginal health databases, online advertising and surveillance, and human resources databases.